Edge computing is not a new innovation, but it is a relatively new concept for many business leaders.

 As consumers, edge computing is already part of our daily lives and activities.

-Whether you’re ordering an Uber on your smartphone, putting a snap on Insta, or getting your weather report from Siri, you are accessing backend services only made possible through real-time access to data updates and services from your nearest geographically distributed data centre.
+Whether you're ordering an Uber on your smartphone, putting a snap on Insta, or getting your weather report from Siri, you are accessing backend services only made possible through real-time access to data updates and services from your nearest geographically distributed data center.

 The benefits of connecting through the edge are part-in-parcel of the digital economy that we live in but is even more critical in countries such as Australia.